-Vasti Roodt Associate Professor in the Department of Philosophy and the Head of the Unit for Social and Political Ethics in the Centre for Applied Ethics.
-She holds and MA and DPhil (Philosophy) from Stellenbosch University.
-Her research specialisation is moral and political philosophy, with specific focus on issues around the public/private distinction and contractualism.
-She has published extensively on the work of Friedrich Nietzsche and Hannah Arendt, and has also written on identity politics and public happiness.
-She is co-editor of Nietzsche, Power and Politics: Rethinking Nietzsche’s Legacy for Political Thought (De Gruyter, 2008) and of the South African Journal of Philosophy special issue on happiness (Vol. 33 Nr.
-4, 2014).
-Her current research focuses on the the way in which metaphor and analogy shape – and distort – philosophical reasoning about key political concepts, notably ‘violence’, ‘identity’ and ‘community’.
-This is part of a broader research project on conceptual ethics.
+Vasti Roodt is an Associate Professor in the Department of Philosophy and the Head of PROSPER.
+She holds and MA and DPhil in Philosophy from Stellenbosch University.
+Her research specialisation is moral and political philosophy, with specific focus on issues around the public/private distinction, contractualism and political metaphor.
+Her current research focuses on the the way in which metaphor and analogy influence our reasoning about political concepts.

-Dr. Anna Hartford is a Postdoctoral Fellow in the Department of Philosophy.
+Dr. Anna Hartford is a Research Fellow in the Department of Philosophy at Stellenbosch University and a Postdoctoral Fellow in the Brain and Behaviour Unit at the University of Cape Town.
 Her research focuses on moral epistemology— including the ethics of ignorance, and broader questions of knowledge and responsibility— as well as applied ethics.
 She received her MA in Cultural Reporting and Criticism from New York University, and her PhD in Philosophy from the University of Cape Town.
 Her doctoral research focused on the problem that moral ignorance poses to theories of blameworthiness.
-She is currently working on questions concerning the moral relevance of difficulty, and of distance.
+She is currently working on questions in neuroethics.

 - Fellow Strangers: Physical Distance & Evaluations of Blameworthiness, Journal of Value Inquiry (Forthcoming)